-If the election of directors at this annual meeting is uncontested and any director receives a greater number of "WITHHELD" votes than "FOR" votes, then pursuant to our Corporate Governance Policies, such director shall submit a letter of resignation for consideration by the nominating and governance committee.
+If the election of directors at this annual meeting is uncontested and any director receives a greater number of "WITHHOLD" votes than "FOR" votes, then pursuant to our Corporate Governance Policies, such director shall submit a letter of resignation for consideration by the nominating and governance committee.
 The nominating and governance committee shall recommend to the board of directors the action, including acceptance or rejection, to be taken with respect to such offer of resignation.
 Within 120 days of the stockholder meeting, the board of directors shall act with respect to such offer of resignation.

+Proposal 2-Advisory Vote to Approve Named Executive Officers Compensation.
+Approval of the non-binding, advisory vote on the compensation of the Company's named executive officers requires the affirmative vote of a majority of the shares present at the annual meeting, in person or by proxy, and entitled to vote on the proposal at the meeting.
+The board of directors will consider the outcome of the vote when making future decisions regarding the compensation of the Company's named executive officers.
+You may vote "FOR," "AGAINST," or "ABSTAIN" on the proposal to approve the compensation of the Company's named executive officers.

-Proposal 2-Approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan.
+Proposal 3-Approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan.
 Approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan requires the affirmative vote of a majority of the total votes cast on the proposal (under applicable NASDAQ listing standards) and a majority of the shares present at the annual meeting, in person or by proxy, and entitled to vote on the proposal at the meeting (under Delaware law).
-You may vote "FOR," "AGAINST," or "ABSTAIN" from the proposal to approve the amended Lattice Semiconductor Corporation 2013 Incentive Plan.
+You may vote "FOR," "AGAINST," or "ABSTAIN," from the proposal to approve the amended Lattice Semiconductor Corporation 2013 Incentive Plan.

-Proposal 3-Approval of the amended Lattice Semiconductor Corporation 2011 Non-Employee Director Equity Incentive Plan.
-Approval of the amended Lattice Semiconductor Corporation 2011 Non-Employee Director Equity Incentive Plan requires the affirmative vote of a majority of the total votes cast on the proposal (under applicable NASDAQ listing standards) and a majority of the shares present at the annual meeting, in person or by proxy, and entitled to vote on the proposal at the meeting (under Delaware law).
-You may vote "FOR," "AGAINST," or "ABSTAIN" from the proposal to approve the amended Lattice Semiconductor Corporation 2011 Non-Employee Director Equity Incentive Plan.